Powerful HBO documentary Baby God introduces the children born of a fertility doctor's chilling crime

 "In those days, they didn't even understand DNA," says Dr. Frank Silver, a gynecologist who practiced with Fortier years ago and thinks he probably talked himself into believing he was doing a great service, though "bad means don't justify the end."

-Fortier, who opened a Las Vegas practice in 1945, is estimated to have hundreds of children who range in age from their thirties to their seventies, with more continuing to come forward.
-Babst's mother Cathy Holm, describes being a 22-year-old bride in the 1960s, when motherhood was expected to immediately follow marriage and all her friends already had kids but she couldn't get pregnant.
+Fortier, who opened a Las Vegas practice in 1945, is estimated to have hundreds of children, who now range in age from their thirties to their seventies, with more continuing to come forward.
+Babst's mother, Cathy Holm, describes being a 22-year-old bride in the 1960s, when motherhood was expected to immediately follow marriage and all her friends already had kids but she couldn't get pregnant.

 She found Fortier in the phone book under fertility specialists, made an appointment and was instructed to bring in samples of her husband's sperm.
 Unbeknownst to her until many years later, Fortier injected her with his own.

-Old home movies that look like something straight out of Mad Men show a pregnant Holm, and then she and her happy husband with their toddler Wendi.
+Old home movies that look like something straight out of Mad Men show a pregnant Holm, and then Holm and her happy husband with their toddler Wendi.

 Over time, Holm recalls, she would fleetingly reflect on the fact that Wendi didn't look anything like the man Holm married.
 "I'd think, 'Gee, it's really funny that she doesn't really resemble her father's side of the family at all.
 As she grew up.
 I thought, where'd she get all these brains?
 She didn't get them from me, and I didn't think her father was all that smart."

-By all accounts Fortier, Wendi's covert biological, father was more than smart -- he was brilliant.
-But what motivated his deep deception, which led one former patient to sue him, leading to a settlement in 2001?
+By all accounts, Fortier, Wendi's covert biological father, was more than smart -- he was brilliant.
+But what motivated his deep deception, which led one former patient to sue him, resulting in a settlement in 2001?

-Baby God can only offer speculation, as Fortier died in 2006 at age 94 in good standing, having never lost his license, and only appears in the film in brief audio clips.
-Theories cover the gamut -- one of the daughters he raised insists his secret inseminations were merely an extension of a life-long devotion to patients and their well-being.
+Baby God can only offer speculation.
+Fortier died in 2006 at age 94 in good standing, having never lost his license, and only appears in the film in brief audio clips.
+Theories cover the gamut -- one of the daughters he raised insists his secret inseminations were merely an extension of a lifelong devotion to patients and their well-being.

-"My life may have been altogether different," she says of Fortier inseminating her in an era where doctors were often viewed as almost god-like.
-"I'd have gone back to school but I probably would have gone farther."
+"My life may have been altogether different," she says of Fortier inseminating her in an era when doctors were often viewed as almost godlike.
+"I'd have gone back to school, but I probably would have gone farther."

 Discuss: Baby God review: HBO film introduces the children born of a chilling crime